demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/ButteryStancakes-EnemySoundFixes/README.md

   - Fixed Comedy and Tragedy noise intervals (for laughing/crying) taking exponentially more time to occur the longer you left the game open
     - In general, "masked" enemies as well as the actual mask items will be a lot noisier
     - You can disable this change in the config if you don't like it
+  - Config setting (disabled by default) to adjust footstep volume/distance to match player footsteps
 - Butlers
-  - Fixed corpses still buzzing even once the mask hornets are free
+  - Fixed corpses still buzzing even once the mask hornets spawn out of it
 - Tulip snakes
   - Fixed "scurry" sounds sometimes playing while not walking
   - Scurry sounds now properly re-randomize their pitch when they play
   - Failsafe to prevent tulip snakes from making noises after death
+- Kidnapper fox
+  - Fixed hurt sound not playing after tongue is broken
+  - Fixed hurt sound playing when attacking its dead body
+  - Fixed death sound sometimes not playing
-  - Fixed missing hit sound effect
+  - Fixed "growling" sound sometimes getting stuck when not dragging a player